TLEVIE/UTA-Project-4/README.md

 # UTA-Project-4
 ## Data Analysis Project 4: From Lyrics to Sound
-We’re planning on using YAMNet neural network to turn lyrics into the correct song.
+We’re planning on using AMNet neural network to turn lyrics into the correct song.
 When looking up the lyrics, the model should accurately guess the Song Title, Artist, etc.

 ## Questions to answer
 * How accurately can we get our model run when given lyrics?